GoogleCloudPlatform/platform-engineering/reference-architectures/cloud_deploy_flow/README.md

   event-driven functions.
 - `eventarc.googleapis.com`: Enables Eventarc for routing events from sources to targets.
+- `artifactregistry.googleapis.com`: Allows for image hosting for CI/CD.

 ## Getting Started

 To run this demo, follow these steps:

-1.  **Fork and Clone the Repository**: Start by forking this repository to your GitHub account (So you can connect GCP to this repository), then clone it to your local environment.
+1.  **Fork and Clone the Repository**: Start by forking *this* repository to your GitHub account (So you can connect GCP to this repository), then clone it to your local environment.
 After cloning, change your directory to the deployment demo: